Background Modeling for Double Higgs Boson Production: Density Ratios and Optimal Transport: Background Modeling via Optimal Transport

 \subsection{Background Estimation}

 We next derive estimators for the background distribution $P_4^s$ under Assumption~\ref{assm:ot}.
-Under this condition, it follows from equation~\eqref{eq:coupling_pushforward} and the law of total probability that \begin{linenomath}
+It follows from equation~\eqref{eq:coupling_pushforward} and the law of total probability that \begin{linenomath}

-\end{linenomath} Since $\pi_0(\cdot|g)$ is the distribution of $H^s$ given $H^c = g$, it is an identified parameter which can be estimated using only the $3b$ data.
-Given an estimator $\hat \pi(\cdot|g)$ of this quantity, and an estimator $\hat P_{4,\nfc}^c$ of $P_{4}^c$, it is natural to consider the plugin estimator of the background distribution $P_4^s$, given by \begin{linenomath} \end{linenomath} In what follows, we begin by defining an estimator $\hpi(\cdot|g)$ in Section~\ref{sec:empirical_coupling}, followed by two candidates for the estimator $\hat P_{4,\nfc}$, leading to two distinct background estimation methods defined in Sections~\ref{sec:ot_nn_estimator} and~\ref{sec:ot_fvt_estimator}.
+\end{linenomath} Since $\pi_0(\cdot|g)$ is the distribution of $H^s$ given $H^c = g$, induced by the optimal coupling $\pi_0$, it is an identified parameter which can be estimated using only the $3b$ data.
+Given an estimator $\hat \pi(\cdot|g)$ of this quantity, and an estimator $\hat P_{4,\nfc}^c$ of $P_{4}^c$, it is natural to consider the plugin estimator of the background distribution $P_4^s$, given by \begin{linenomath} \end{linenomath} In what follows, we begin by defining an estimator $\hpi(\cdot|g)$ in Section~\ref{sec:empirical_coupling}, followed by two candidates for the estimator $\hat P_{4,\nfc}^c$, leading to two distinct background estimation methods described in Sections~\ref{sec:ot_nn_estimator} and~\ref{sec:ot_fvt_estimator}.
 In Section~\ref{sec:ot_unnormalized}, we briefly discuss how these constructions also lead to estimators of the unnormalized intensity measure $\binten_{4}^s$.
 We then provide discussion and comparison of these methodologies in Section~\ref{sec:ot_discussion}.